SSWConsulting/SSW.Rules.Content/rules/do-you-return-detailed-error-messages/rule.md

 ```

 ::: good
-Figure: Good Example - The error message provides explicit detail and a short description on how to fix the issue.\
+Figure: Good example - The error message provides explicit detail and a short description on how to fix the issue
 :::

 ### Sanitize Response